iwong3/gustavo/README.md

 Graphs

+-   Line graph by person
--   Spend by date
+    -   Clicking shows each person's spend on date
-    -   Vertical graph?
+    -   Click to see bar totals vs. person lines
--   Toggle between bar, line
+    -   Filter which person's line to show
--   Horizontally scrollable
+-   Fix filter brightness not working on ios

 UX

--   Log errors and add view to see which rows were affected
 -   Dark mode
+-   Link to View Only Google Sheet

+To-Do

+-   Separate Google Sheet for tracking To-Do items

 ### Done